-- Grid Hardening Replace and/or strengthen electric transmission and distribution infrastructure in high fire threat districts to protect infrastructure from possible damage and to reduce the likelihood of spark-ignition sources. - Vegetation Management Elevate our management of fire-prone areas, especially near densely population locations, to further reduce the possibility of contact between vegetation and power lines. - Situational Awareness Improve operational decisions by increasing our ability to assess and react to potential fire risks. - Operations and Emergency Response Decrease the potential for wildfires by instigating operational changes when re-energizing power lines that trip offline in rural and or forested areas during high fire threat conditions. - Worker and Public Safety Increase overall safety by creating partnerships with emergency first responders and fire agencies to share wildfire responsibilities, knowledge, training, and best practices.
+- Grid Hardening Replace and/or strengthen electric transmission and distribution infrastructure in high fire threat districts to protect infrastructure from possible damage and to reduce the likelihood of spark-ignition sources. - Vegetation Management Perform risk tree inspections across our entire system each year to identify dead, dying, diseased or defective trees within strike distance of a powerline. - Situational Awareness Improve operational decisions by increasing our ability to assess and react to potential fire risks. - Operations and Emergency Response Preparing for, reacting to, and collaborating with critical partners related to wildfire events in a holistic and unified way and providing the equipment that allows automated response to fire threat conditions. - Worker and Public Safety Increase overall safety by creating partnerships with emergency first responders and fire agencies to share wildfire responsibilities, knowledge, training, and best practices.

-The design, construction, operation, inspection and maintenance of our utility infrastructure are subject to regulatory safety and reliability requirements.
+The design, construction, operation, inspection, and maintenance of our utility infrastructure are subject to regulatory safety and reliability requirements.
 The use and application of new and emerging design standards and construction materials contribute to the reliability of our systems and internal grid hardening programs such as replacing wooden transmission poles with steel poles improve their ability to withstand higher winds and other extreme weather events.
 The Company also implements asset maintenance and management programs, including a robust vegetation management program, and employs physical and cyber security protection measures to guard against intrusions and potential disruptions to the energy grid.

 For over a decade, Avista has been implementing numerous smart grid technologies that not only aid our customers in offering additional products and services, but also enhance the reliability of our electrical system.
-Our distribution management system actively manages energy conservation, monitors our electrical distribution system and can autonomously manage certain outage restoration processes through self-healing configurations Our Advance Metering Infrastructure (smart meters) further enhances operational efficiencies and improved outage detection and restoration through active two-way communications between the utility and the customer meter.
+Our distribution management system actively manages energy conservation, monitors our electrical distribution system, and can autonomously manage certain outage restoration processes through self-healing configurations.
+Our Advance Metering Infrastructure (smart meters) further enhances operational efficiencies and improved outage detection and restoration through active two-way communications between the utility and the customer meter.